-The eligibility criteria for commercial ASHPs are equivalent to the ENERGY STAR specification for Light Commercial HVAC, which covers heat pumps with cooling capacity ranging from 65,000 Btu/h up to 240,000 Btu/h.31 For systems with individual heat pump appliance sizes of 240,000 Btu/h and above, eligibility will be determined based on whether heat pump efficiencies meet or exceed local energy code efficiency requirements.
+The eligibility criteria for commercial ASHPs are equivalent to the ENERGY STAR[®] specification for Light Commercial HVAC, which covers heat pumps with cooling capacity ranging from 65,000 Btu/h up to 240,000 Btu/h.33 Systems with individual heat pump appliance sizes of 240,000 Btu/h and above must have efficiencies that meet or exceed local energy code efficiency requirements.
 These systems are tested under AHRI Test Standard 340/360.